-Statistical analysis was performed using SPSS (SPSS Inc., Chicago, IL, USA).
+Statistical analysis was performed using the SPSS program (SPSS Inc., Chicago, IL, USA).
 Quantitative differences between the groups were assessed using analysis of variance (ANOVA).
-Tukey's test was used for pairwise comparison of groups.
+Tukey's test was used for pair-wise comparison of groups.
 A significance level of $\alpha = 0.05$ was used for all comparisons.
-All statistical analysis were performed at the 95% confidence level.
+All statistical analyses were performed at the 95% confidence level.